SoshJam/stukent-stock-predictor/README.md

 - Sep 12, 2021
     - Added line chart
     - Added hidden feature to show percent change per day 👀
+- Sep 15, 2021
+    - Fixed error with data not lining up if a day is missing

 ## Important Notes